sergjun/useReducerPoc/README.md

 # useReducer simpliest poc

-Some hand ons to understand better the use of useReducer, much better than use Redux imho.
+Some hand on to understand better the use of useReducer, much better than use Redux imho.

 # Install